Self-guided · 2.8km · 11 stops · Start: Maxwell MRT Exit 1 · End: Tanjong Pagar MRT Exit A

 My Tanjong Pagar Walking Trail at a glance:

-• Heritage & Culture: Perfectly preserved pre-war shophouses, Peranakan terraces and conservation shophouses that tell the story of old Singapore.
+- Heritage & Culture: See restored pre-war shophouses, Peranakan terraces and conservation buildings that tell the story of old Singapore.

-• HDB estate: Have a glimpse of Singapore’s high-quality public housing where over 80% of the local population lives.
+- See how locals live: Walk through HDB estates to have a glimpse of Singapore’s high-quality public housing where over 80% of the local population lives.

 Starting Point: Maxwell MRT Station Exit 1

 Arrive via the Thomson-East Coast Line (TE18) and head to Exit 1.
-This brings you right to the start of the heritage area.
+This brings you right to the start of our Tanjong Pagar walking route.
 Alternatively, if you are already at Maxwell Food Centre, you’re perfectly positioned to begin the walk from there.

 Stop 1: Jinrikisha Station (65m walk)